Making HTTP Requests in Node.js With node-fetch

 Great!
 It seems the module is working perfectly fine!

-Sending POST Request with node-fetch Module to an API
+Sending POST Request With node-fetch

 Let us now send a POST request to send data to an external web server.
 We will need an additional optional parameter, without which our request is simply a GET request.
+We will use the method, headers, and body parameters.

 let todo = {